alejoalvarez/oop/Abstraction/README.md

 The interface in Java is a mechanism to achieve abstraction.
 There can be only abstract methods in the Java interface, not method body.
 It is used to achieve abstraction and multiple inheritance in Java.

+- It is an abstract class, that is, it cannot be instantiated
-Since Java 8, we can have default and static methods in an interface.
+- Since Java 8, we can have default and static methods in an interface.

-Since Java 9, we can have private methods in an interface.
+- Since Java 9, we can have private methods in an interface.
+- It has a list of methods that have no definition.
+So the methods are abstract (they have no functionality)
+- Java interface is a collection of abstract methods

 An ```interface``` is a completely "abstract class" that is used to group related methods with empty bodies: